WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: An example of the FORTRAN subroutine.

-But the "function" in FORTRAN -- subroutine -- has much room for improvement.
+But the "function" in FORTRAN, known as a subroutine, has significant room for improvement.
 As programming evolved, programmers then found that code could be better understood if:

 - Variables are only accessible within the block of a control structure